broccolijs/broccoli-persistent-filter/README.md

 Adding persist flag allows a subclass to persist state across restarts.
 This exists to mitigate the upfront cost of some more expensive transforms on warm boot. __It does not aim to improve incremental build performance, if it does, it should indicate something is wrong with the filter or input filter in question.__

+By default, if the the `CI=true` environment variable is set, peristent caches are disabled.
+To force persistent caches on CI, please set the `FORCE_PERSISTENCE_IN_CI=true` environment variable;

 ### How does it work?

 It does so but establishing a 2 layer file cache.
 The first layer, is the entire bucket.